Everything we know about Texas mass shooting that left five dead

 How a complaint over gun noise turned into a mass murder: What we know about Texas shooting

-Five people, including an eight-year-old child, were killed in the Friday night violence in San Jacinto County, writes Andrea Blanco
+Five people, including an eight-year-old child, were killed in the Friday night violence in San Jacinto County.
+Andrea Blanco and Rachel Sharp report

-A Texas man allegedly opened fire on his neighbours after they asked him to stop shooting rounds in his yard, authorities in Texas said on Saturday (29 April).
+A family asked their neighbour to stop firing his gun so that their baby could sleep.

+Minutes later, five people – including an eight-year-old boy – were dead.

 Here’s everything we know about the shooting: